Furmi37/Youtube-Clone/README.md

 ## Youtube-Clone

-This website was made while I was catching basics informations from HTML and CSS tutorial.
+This website was made while I was catching basics informations about HTML and CSS from tutorial.

 ### Technologies:
 - HTML